Artificial Grass Installation Cost

 If you’re wondering how to lay artificial grass like a professional, it involves the following steps:

-If there is no grass to be removed, then the install will make sure the area is clean, smooth and level before laying down your artificial grass.
+If there is no grass to be removed, then the installer will make sure the area is clean, smooth, and level before laying down your artificial grass.
 If the floor is not level or smooth, then they will put a layer of sand above the sub-base.

 Stone aggregate will then be placed on top of the surface, which should be compacted to the desired level.

-Once your basis is prepared, the artificial grass can be laid out, making sure that there is a 5cm gap on each side.
-This will then be left for around 2 to 3 hours to settle and reduce creasing.
+Once your base is prepared, the artificial grass can be laid out, making sure that there is a 5cm gap on each side.
+This will then be left for around 2 – 3 hours to settle and reduce creasing.

-After 3 hours is up, the grass will be turned over and trimmed with a sharp knife for a neat finish.
-An appropriate adhesive will then be applied to secure it in place.
+After 3 hours, the grass will be turned over and trimmed with a sharp knife for a neat finish.
+An appropriate adhesive will then be applied to secure it.

 If you have a large area that you want to cover, then the installer will have to join pieces of grass together using joining tape and adhesive.

-Laying artificial turf makes the lawn look spectacularly neat, so neat in fact, that the rest of your garden will look positively shabby if not up to scratch!
-Consider upgrading the entire garden to match the stunning artificial grass and take care of fencing, paths, borders and any hard landscaping at the same time.
+Laying artificial turf makes the lawn look spectacularly neat.
+So neat, in fact, that the rest of your garden will look positively shabby if not up to scratch!
+Because of this, you may want to consider upgrading the entire garden to match the stunning artificial grass — and take care of fencing, paths, borders, and any hard landscaping at the same time.

 Man installing artificial grass

-Not only that but the cheap, lower quality material will weather faster and need replacing sooner, so in many cases, it's cost-effective to spend a bit more on a higher quality material, which should only need replacing every 10-15 years.
+Not only that, but the cheap, lower quality material will weather faster and need replacing sooner, so in many cases, it's more cost-effective to spend more on a higher quality material which should only need replacing every 10 – 15 years.

-But even the best artificial turf will not look great unless it is fitted correctly.
-Good quality artificial turf fitted well looks so much like real grass that you really can't tell unless you touch it, the only real giveaway is sometimes artificial lawns look so good they can't be real!
+But even the best artificial turf won't look great unless it is fitted correctly.
+Good quality artificial turf fitted well looks so much like real grass that you really can't tell unless you touch it.
+The only real giveaway is sometimes artificial lawns look so good they can't be real!

-But even expensive high-quality artificial turf, if not fitted well to the borders and with perfectly hidden seams, it looks completely artificial.
-Also, it is highly recommended to use a weed proof mat under the artificial turf to prevent weeds growth coming through.
+But even expensive high-quality artificial turf, if not fitted well to the borders and with perfectly hidden seams, looks completely artificial.
+Also, it is highly recommended to use a weed-proof mat under artificial turf to prevent weed growth from occurring.

 Again, it adds to the expense, as does professional fitting, but you do get a better, longer-lasting job.

-You will also need additional materials such as timber for edge fixings, which costs around £7 to £10 per board, kiln-dried sand with prices around £5 to £25 per bag.
-You will also need a weed proof mat which tends to cost around £5 to £80 plus the artificial grass of course.
+You will also need additional materials such as timber for edge fixings, which costs around £7 – £10 per board, kiln-dried sand with prices around £5 – £25 per bag.
+You will also need a weed-proof mat which tends to cost around £5 – £80, plus the artificial grass, of course.

 Man laying artificial grass